Subcity Radio

-Subcity Radio (formerly Sub City and SubCity) is a non-profit freeform radio station, arts collective and events promoter based at the University of Glasgow which is run by volunteers from the University and local community with the aim of providing an alternative to commercial and mainstream radio providers.
+Subcity Radio (formerly Sub City and SubCity) is a non-profit freeform radio station, arts collective and events promoter based at the University of Glasgow which is run by volunteers from the university and local community with the aim of providing an alternative to commercial and mainstream radio providers.
 It currently broadcasts online year round and until September 2009 also on temporary short-term FM Restricted Service Licence broadcasts.
 The station also hosts a large catalogue of audio for on-demand listening and podcasting, including recordings of the live stream, sessions, interviews, news and live recordings.
-Off-air, Subcity runs various events and club nights throughout the year, with previous venues including the Sub Club, Art School, Research Club and The Arches.
+Off-air, Subcity runs various events and club nights throughout the year, with previous venues including the Sub Club, Art School, Research Club, Stereo, and The Arches.

 Overview

 Subcity is run by volunteers and has over 200 weekly contributors from all over the city.
 Contributors include current students and staff of the university, students from other institutions, former students and others from the local community.
 Many previous contributors have gone on to jobs at commercial and BBC radio stations most notably: Laura Sayers (BBC Radio 1), Dougal Perman (Radio Magnetic), Annie McGuire (BBC Scotland) and Adam Uytman (XFM).
 In addition to those who have gone on to high-profile careers in radio, many Subcity contributors already had or went on to achieve fame in other areas most notably: Hudson Mohawke, Optimo, Boom Monk Ben, Slam (band) as well as many other Glasgow clubs and DJs.

 Subcity has no playlist, instead each show is largely autonomous from station management and presenters have full choice in what music they play as well as the format sound and branding of their shows.
 The station broadcasts all year round, and from November 2015, the show application process was changed from being a twice yearly window to being open indefinitely.
 Applicants are invited to submit proposals for a radio show with an outline of what music would be played and what style and format the show would take.
 Musical specialism, non-mainstream music and under-represented musical styles are encouraged.
 This contributor autonomy is extended to most areas of the station's output including podcasts, reviews, design, photography, comedy and current affairs output.

 It is a part of, and partially funded by, Glasgow University Students' Representative Council.
-It is one of four student media organisations who receive support from the SRC, who provide both a service and opportunities to students at the University and to the wider community.
+It is one of four student media organisations who receive support from the SRC, who provide both a service and opportunities to students at the university and to the wider community.
 Subcity is also a former member of the Student Radio Association.